loctools/plurr/README.md

 About Plurr
 ===========

-Handling plurals is not a particulalrly easy task for programmers, especially if they are not familiar with anything except their mother tongue.
+Handling plurals is not a particularly easy task for programmers, especially if they are not familiar with anything except their mother tongue.
 Existing approaches are either platform-specific (like gettext/po), or have limitations (for example you can't have multiple plurals in one string), or not particularly translator-friendly, like Java's MessageFormat/ChoiceFormat.

-**Plurr is a universal format specification** designed to be easy to support for developers and understandale for translators yet robust to support different language requirements.
+**Plurr is a universal format specification** designed to be easy to support for developers and understandable for translators yet robust to support different language requirements.

 [Try live demo &rarr;](http://iafan.github.io/plurr-demo/)